 Integrated custom built LED spot luminaires are concealed into the aluminium features to articulate the diagonal and horizontal elements, achieving elegant lighting effects and enhancing the building’s illuminated presence.
 The result is a contemporary and expressive piece of architecture, which creates an intentional distinction amongst surroundings of one of the city’s most vibrant districts.

-ScopeFAÇADE CONSULTING + LIGHTING
+ScopeFAÇADE CONSULTING + LIGHTING DESIGN

 ArchitectALKF ARCHITECTS (ANDREW LEE KING FUN)